csc-training/summerschool/closing/docs/01-closing.md

 # LUMI project used during the school

 - Summer School LUMI project will end next week Thursday 10.7.2025
+- Summer School Mahti project will end next week Friday 11.7.2025
-  - Please transfer out the data you wish to keep
+- Remember to transfer out all the data you wish to keep before the project ends

 # Using LUMI beyond the school